-With [Auto] or [Enable] set, by pressing the [(Q)] button, you can set whether the AF point is to light up in red during AI Servo AF.
+With [Auto] or [Enable] set, you can set whether the AF point is to light up in red when you press the <@> button during AI Servo AF.

 OFF: Non illuminated

 The AF points will not light up during AI Servo AF.